 What is CDP?

 People believe untrue things about diabetes.
 The ignorance creates a stigma that’s maddening for diabetics, deters many from seeking care and is a reason complications remain common.
-The first goal of the Challenge Diabetes Program (CDP) is to erase the stigma.
+The first goal of CDP is to erase the stigma.

 The second is to be a portal to medical care and a place where anyone can learn the facts.
 CDP is the missing link between health care professionals and those who need them.